 Here you will find the answers to frequently asked questions about applying and living in our halls of residence.
 If you can't find the answer to your question below, please contact us.

-Applying and payment
+Applying and paying for accommodation

 You can apply through our easy to use online application service.
 You will need your UCLan Student Registration Number (this begins with a G) to apply for accommodation.
 You can apply at any time after we have opened our online application system as long as you have accepted a firm offer of a place on a course with us.